 Deuteronomy 6:6-7 These commandments that I give you today are to be upon your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.

-•• The home is the primary training environment.
-The church is only a helper to you in the accomplishing of your primary responsibility.
+- •• The home is the primary training environment.
+The church is only a helper to you in the accomplishing of your primary responsibility for Christian parenting.

 •• We parents are entrusted with taking our children from 0% to 100% responsibility for their lives.

 •• Home is the ideal place for children to:

 - • learn to get along with others

 • learn work skills, social skills, manners, good attitudes, and much, much more.